It’s this simple: If we – each one of us – wants to be coming from a place of justice, we have to prioritize giving every child a fair start in life.

 Those systems make most claims about us making the world a better place misleading; our creation norm and paradigm contradicts and is busy undoing the things we claim.

-Making the fair start change means moving from family planning policies focused on the unsustainable growth big business wants, to a universal child-centric Fair Start model focused on parental readiness, leveling the field between rich and poor kids, and promoting smaller and more sustainable families for all.
+Making the fair start change means moving from family planning policies focused on the unsustainable growth big business wants, to a universal child-centric Fair Start model focused on parental readiness, leveling the field between rich and poor kids, and promoting more sustainable families for all.
 That is the most effective solution to the crises we face today, from the climate to inequity, and starting from a just place frees us.

 How?
 Every day we do things that show we wish to be self-determining people, to be free and not determined by others.
 But there is a cognitive dissonance at work here blocking that from happening.
 The level at which we can be self-determining first depends on who we are – on our creation and our initial relations to others.
 If we don’t use fairness at that point, we end up with power differentials that subject some person to the power of others.
 We never constitute, or come together as free nd equal people under an ongoing condition of limited and decentralized power.